oatlog/oatlog/doc/report/main.typ

 in addition to showing what oatlog can do and how it is used. @oatlog_evaluation follows by evaluating oatlog through its test suite and benchmarks.

-#TODO[Elaborate on evaluation once that's possible.]

-#NOTE[The midpoint draft is too early for a conclusion.]
+*/

++ Kompilatorer viktiga
++ peepholes är bra
++ Vad är en rewrite
+  - exempel?
++ Kompilatorer har phase ordering problem pga destructive rewrites
++ e-grafer löser phase ordering
++ e-grafer är långsamma
++ Finns lovande innovation inom e-graf-implementering
++ Vi har implementerat e-graf som är snabbare än egglog i många fall

+= Background <background>

+/*

 = Conceptual background <conceptual_background>

+*/

-#TODO[Asking Matti: Is the conceptual background sufficiently understandable?]
+// #TODO[Asking Matti: Is the conceptual background sufficiently understandable?]

+/*
 The conceptual background explains the core concepts necessary to understand our work.
 Its explanation goes into greater technical detail than in the introduction, while remaining more pedagogical (and less comprehensive) than the background in @background.